bigchaindb/bigchaindb/docs/source/topic-guides/timestamps.md

 With `CLOCK_REALTIME` as the first argument, it returns the Unix time as described above.

-## Why Not Use UTC, TAI or Something Unambiguous for Timestamps?
+## Why Not Use UTC, TAI or Some Other Time that Has Unambiguous Timestamps for Leap Seconds?

-*nix system clocks, and the library functions to access them, use Unix time (also called POSIX time), not UTC, TAI, or something unambiguous.
-There are many nonstandard and uncommon ways to get an unambiguous time, but we opted to use something standard.
-Unix time is only problematic for leap seconds, and those are rare.
-All other times are represented uniquely.
+It would be nice to use UTC or TAI timestamps, but unfortunately, *nix system clocks use Unix time (POSIX time) so that's what we can _easily get_ from them, e.g. using clock_gettime().

+In principle, it's possible to get UTC or TAI timestamps, but it's also tricky and nonstandard.
+One must be careful, and in our opinion, the added complexity isn't justified.

+The Unix time timestamps we use are only ambiguous for leap seconds, and those are very rare.
+Even for those timestamps, the extra uncertainty is only one second, and that's not bad considering that we only report timestamps to a precision of one second in the first place.
+All other timestamps can be converted to UTC with no ambiguity.